 Our non-employee directors receive compensation consisting of annual cash retainers for service on our Board and its standing committees, as well as equity grants awarded on an annual recurring basis as they remain a member of the Board.
 Non-employee directors joining the Board may also receive an equity grant in connection with their appointment to the Board.
-Our compensation committee periodically reviews compensation for our non-employee directors, including review of competitive practices provided by our compensation consultant.
-Our compensation committee last modified our non-employee director compensation program for fiscal year 2017 compensation.
+Our compensation committee periodically reviews compensation for our non-employee directors, including review of competitive practices provided by a third-party compensation consultant.
+Our compensation committee last modified our non-employee director compensation program in fiscal year 2023.
 We believe our non-employee director compensation program provides reasonable compensation to our non-employee directors that is appropriately aligned with our peers and is commensurate with the services and contributions of our non-employee directors.